trjaffe/tvguide/README.md

 ### Prerequisites

 Python 2.7+, astropy, astroquery, numpy, and a Fortran compiler such as GNU Fortran.
-This works best if all are in your Anaconda installation.
+This works best if all are consistently built in your Anaconda installation.